Kathleen Dillingham

-Kathleen Dillingham is an American politician from Maine.
+Kathleen Jackson Dillingham (born 25 November 1970) is an American politician from Maine.
 A Republican, Dillingham has been a member of the Maine House of Representatives since her election in 2014.
 While she was re-elected in November 2018, the Maine Republicans drastically reduced their numbers in the state legislature.
 She was subsequently chosen as Minority Leader by her colleagues.
-She represents the towns of Mechanic Falls, Otisfield, and Oxford.
+She represented the towns of Mechanic Falls, Otisfield, and Oxford.
 She previously served on the MSAD 17 School Board.

-Her father is Euro-American and her mother is Puerto Rican, making her "the first Hispanic Republican Legislative Leader in Maine."
+Her father is European-American and her mother is Puerto Rican, making her "the first Hispanic Republican Legislative Leader in Maine."